nasa/Common-Metadata-Repository/README.md

 shortcuts available to you for starting/restarting the services and/or running the tests.
 To find out what these are you can contact a CMR core dev.

-To run the tests against an Oracle database, it we recommend that you use an Oracle VM built for this purpose.
+To run the tests against an Oracle database, we recommend that you use an Oracle VM built for this purpose.
 You will also need configuration and authentication information that will be set as environment variables.
 Be sure to contact a CMR core dev for this information.